zmichy98/VoiceFlow/README.md

 [RECAP image]

 The Training Game Page is the heart of VoiceFlow.
-Here we can sing along the exercises presented by
+Here we can sing along the exercises and see in real time the points that we are getting during the game.
+When we are ready, we can press on the "BUTTON [TO CHANGE]" to start.

-7. Login functionality
-8. Results page and standings
+[TRAINING GAME image]

+As we finish our training, the results will appear automatically.
+If you are logged in and have managed to beat your best score for the current level, the application will let you know.
+And if you were good enough to enter the Top 10, your name and your score will be remembered along the ones of the champions!

+[RESULTS image]

+There is also a dedicated page for the Standings in the home page.
+All the best scores for Beginner, Intermediate and Advanced level are displayed here.

+[STANDINGS image]